- Latin America

 Written by: Lynda Galea

 Finished your online or in-person ITA TEFL class and looking for your next step?
 We’ve got you covered.
-ITA offers three 2-week, 30-hour add-on specialty classes that are available to all ITA graduates.
-The three online specialty classes offered are:
+ITA offers four add-on specialty classes that are available to all ITA graduates.
+The four online specialty classes offered are:

 Your TEFL certification class provides you with a strong foundation of basic teaching skills, and these specialty classes will help you gain a more specialized skillset, enhance your resume, and boost your confidence.
 Whether you want to work with children, business professionals, or perhaps want to pursue a career exclusively teaching English online, these continuing education classes are also a fantastic way to set yourself apart from other applicants.